Air Traffic Controller

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Air Traffic Controller.
-About 10.7% of those with this major are international students.
+Students from other countries are interested in Air Traffic Controller, too.
+About 9.9% of those with this major are international students.

 How Much Do Air Traffic Controller Majors Make?